drobin04/Dashboardify/to-do.md

 ## Add a default page theme to the app, and have it customizeable from the Setup page

-## Bugfix - New User Experience / First widget creation bugged
-Upon brand new DB creation, some weird GUID appears in the URL bar for 'SelectDashboardID', and when creating a first widget, it seemingly doesn't get saved to this dashboard.
-If I strip out the weird Dashboard ID from the URL bar, it will save the widget and load the widget properly the next time the page is loaded.

-Double check that this isn't related to the previous new user widget bug fixed on 12/9 in notes below.

 ## Add / Continue developing Setup.php / Admin.php Page
 This page should guide a new user through first steps to deploy the app, as well as perhaps serve as a place to update any environment-wide variables that don't need to be seen / managed on the end-user screen.